-Vinegar Cocktails and Drinks Vinegar is probably the last thing you’d think to reach for when you want to make a refreshing drink.
-If you only know balsamic from a grocery store, then you've probably never tasted the real thing.
-True balsamic should taste more like super intense grape juice, with a hint of natural sweetness.
-The hottest way to get your vinegar these days is to drink it, and what better way to down the trend than with a refreshing non-alcoholic spritzer or a deliciously buzz-inducing cocktail?
-So, with a little imagination, a handful of past-its-prime fruit, vinegars can transform an everyday drink into a mixologist DREAM!
+Vinegar Cocktails and Drinks If you only know balsamic vinegar from a grocery store, then you've probably never tasted the real thing.
+True balsamic vinegar should have depth, with a hint of natural sweetness.
+The hottest way to get your balsamic vinegar these days is to drink it, and what better way to down the trend than with a refreshing non-alcoholic spritzer or a deliciously buzz-inducing cocktail?
+So, with a little imagination, balsamic vinegars can transform an everyday drink into a mixologist DREAM!
 As an added treat, there are several health benefits while enjoying it, from improving blood sugar levels to protecting your heart health—that’s what we call a win-win!

 Tools and ingredients necessary include two martini glasses, a cocktail shaker, a good vodka, chocolate balsamic vinegar and lavender sugar to rim the glass. • Rim two chilled martini glasses with lavender sugar • Chill approximately 3 ounces of vodka in the cocktail shaker • Add 1 tablespoon of Chocolate Balsamic Vinegar (gusto della vita) • Shake all ingredients and strain into glasses